YSaxon/boltworks/docs/installation.md

 ## Stable release

-To install Slack Bolt UI Extensions, run this command in your
+To install Boltworks, run this command in your
 terminal:

 ``` console
 pip install boltworks
 ```

-This is the preferred method to install Slack Bolt UI Extensions, as it will always install the most recent stable release.
+This is the preferred method to install Boltworks, as it will always install the most recent stable release.

 If you don't have [pip][] installed, this [Python installation guide][] can guide you through the process.

 ## From source

-The source for Slack Bolt UI Extensions can be downloaded from the [Github repo][].
+The source for Boltworks can be downloaded from the [Github repo][].

 You can either clone the public repository: